grf00/ProPedestrian/README.md

 This project can identify specific pedestrians in images or videos, remove them from the images, and restore them.
 Thus achieving anonymity of specific pedestrians

+With the rapid development of machine learning and the expansion of personal data, various intelligent applications continue to emerge, providing significant value to individuals and society.
+However, sensitive personal information has raised increasingly serious privacy concerns.
+Ubiquitous surveillance systems capture a large volume of raw pedestrian images and videos.
+On one hand, this is useful for legitimate users in many scenarios, such as criminal investigations.
+On the other hand, these images and videos, stored locally or uploaded to cloud servers, are vulnerable to hackers, posing severe privacy risks to individuals and public safety.
+Raw images or videos contain sensitive information about pedestrians, such as the true identities of specific individuals or communities.
+Without careful protection, highly sensitive information could be leaked or misused by malicious parties.

+This project focuses on a deep learning-based system for privacy protection of specific pedestrians in surveillance videos.
+The system can identify individuals in the video and detect those who require privacy protection.
+The specific individuals can either be extracted from the video or uploaded separately.
+Once identified, the system removes the individuals from the video and seamlessly fills in the missing areas.
+It also implements a restoration function that can recover the removed individuals to their original positions in the video.
+The project enables both pedestrian anonymization and the recovery of anonymized individuals.

 ## Download pre-trained model

 1. yolov7: